hashicorp/vault/website/source/guides/identity/policies.html.md

 In this guide, you learned how to write policies based on given policy requirements.
 Next, the [AppRole Pull Authentication](/guides/identity/authentication.html) guide demonstrates how to associate policies to a role.

+To learn about Sentinel policies, refer to the [Sentinel Policies](/guides/identity/sentinel.html.md) guide.